nishanthc/ukhur/readme.md

  number of occurrences of words in one or many .txt files.
 The application allows you to identify which sentences each unique word appears in.

- Once a report is generated it is persistant, it can be shared with other people to view.
+ Once a report is generated it is peristent, it can be shared with other people to view.

  ![](https://i.imgur.com/Y7nNBTL.png)